kushaljambhulkar/employee_managment_system_front/README.md

 6.  **Access the application:**
     * Once the development server is running, open your web browser and navigate to `http://localhost:3000`.
 This is the default port for Create React App and many other React setups.
 Check your terminal output for the exact URL if it's different.

-That's it!
-By following these steps, you should be able to run your ReactJS frontend application locally.